Open-Source-Community/iusegit/README.md

 ### steps to follow:
 * Fork this repository.
 * Clone it into your own laptop/PC.
-* Add a new file that has your name.
+* Add your name to the list below by editing the README.md file.
 * Add, commit and push your changes to your github repository.
 * Create a pull request.